csmali/csmali.github.io/posts/post7.md

 # OSCP Adventure

 Hi again!
-I passed OSCP exam in my second attempt!
+For newcomers, I am **csmali_** on twitter.
+I finally passed OSCP exam in my second attempt!
 It was, without a doubt, a great journey and experience.
 In this post I will try to explain my methodology, my mistakes in first exam, and the things I did correctly in second attempt.
 I hope this article will be useful for those who will take the exam.